jbussemaker/AssignmentEncoding/README.md

 ### Comparing Encoding Scheme Performance

 The different encoding schemes will be compared based on the following metrics:
-1. Maximization of information content, representing the amount of information that can be gained from the design variables; measured by the Leave-one-out-Cross-Validation (LOOCV) accuracy of some surrogate model using the design variables as input and some objective function as output.
+1. Minimization of information error, representing how accurate information related to the design variables can be modeled; measured by the Leave-one-out-Cross-Validation (LOOCV) accuracy of some surrogate model using the design variables as input and some objective function as output
-2. Maximization of information content, represented by the amount of design variables: `n_dv`
-3. Minimization of the imputation ratio: the ratio of the combinatorial design space size `prod(n_i)` and `n_pat`
+2. Minimization of the imputation ratio: the ratio of the combinatorial design space size `prod(n_i)` and `n_pat`

 Then to test them for real optimization performance, the following tests should be performed:
 1. Compare different imputation algorithms: combined with the encoding scheme with the highest imputation ratio, solve with a genetic algorithm
 2. Compare different encoding schemes, combined with the best imputation algorithm:
    1. Genetic algorithm to test the impact of the imputation ratio
-   2. Surrogate-based optimization algorithm to test the impact of both imputation ratio and information content
+   2. Surrogate-based optimization (SBO) algorithm to test the impact of both imputation ratio and information error

 A suitable test problem can be the GN&C problem from Crawley et al, which can be dynamically tuned to be more or less difficult by varying the number of possible sensors, computers and actuators.
-Optimization performance can be measured using the `Delta HV` and spread metrics (see Bussemaker 2021), for some fixed computational budget.
+Optimization performance can be measured using the `Delta HV` metric, for some fixed computational budget.
+The spread metric (Bussemaker2021) will not be used, as the Pareto front is not necessarily continuous.

+## Hypotheses

+1. For encoders with high imputation ratios, there exists an imputation algorithm that has the best convergence rate, which is robust across analytical problems (both for eager and lazy encoders)
+2. Information error and imputation ratio are correlated with convergence rate
+    1. Information error is correlated with SBO convergence rate: lower error --> faster convergence
+    2. Information error is not correlated with GA convergence rate
+    3. Imputation ratio is correlated with GA convergence rate: lower ratio --> faster convergence
+    4. Imputation ratio is correlated with SBO convergence rate: lower ratio --> faster convergence
+    5. Imputation ratio and information error should be minimized
+3. Lazy encoders can be applied to encode very large problems time-efficiently
+4. For each analytical architecture problem, a (set of) best encoders exist that is consistent over all problem sizes (separately for eager and lazy encoders)
+5. It is possible to define rules for encoder selection, based on the node configurations (separately for eager and lazy)
+    1. This applies to the analytical problems (i.e. no repetition)
+    2. This also applies to problems with repetition (combinations with replacement)
+    3. This also applies to the GN&C problem (only combinations, with types, and with types + amounts)
+6. It is possible to define a rule for when to select an eager or a lazy encoder

+### Observations

+#### 1. Imputation Algorithm tests
+01_imputation

+- Both eager and lazy imputation algorithms exist that are effective
+- For high imputation ratios (~10):
+  - All imputation algorithms are similarly effective; most effective are:
+  - Eager: Auto Mod
+  - Lazy: Delta Imp
+- For very high imputation ratios (~100):
+  - First imputer and constraint violation imputers are not effective; they either only map to 1 (First Imp) or 0 (CV Imp) valid point, meaning that during a random search for new points (e.g. DOE), there is a low chance of finding a diverse set of new points (this is also seen from the starting nr of evaluations of the First Imputer)
+  - The Auto Mod Reverse (Eager) imputation algorithm is also not very effective, as it starts searching from the end of the design vector, where there is a higher chance of not hitting a valid design
+  - Eager: both Closest Imp algorithms are similarly effective, with Auto Mod slightly more effective
+  - Lazy: Delta Imp and both Closest Imp algorithms are similarly effective

+Conclusions: use Auto Mod for eager encoders, and Delta Imp for lazy encoders